cbrown5/cbrown5.github.io/_posts/2018-10-16-understanding-the-glm-link.md

 zero will naturally have low variance, because they are constrained by zero, whereas higher counts will naturally have a greater variabilty.

-You can also relax the assumption of mean = variance with other GLM error distributions like the negative binomial.
+You can also relax the assumption of mean = variance with other GLM distributions like the negative binomial.

 It turns out that proper models of variance are crucial for [getting the standard-errors right, and so crucial for detecting real effects over